 If you are considering the Bachelor of Social Work and anticipate that you might experience challenges in meeting the inherent requirements for social work practice (detailed below), you may wish to consider enrolling in a Bachelor of Arts.

-If you are considering the Master of Social Work you may wish to consider completing the Graduate Certificate in Loss, Grief and Trauma Counselling.
+If you are considering the Master of Social Work you may wish to consider completing the Graduate Certificate in Society and the Individual.
 Note that some core topics in this graduate certificate contain social work knowledge and skills as part of their assessment requirements and the inherent requirements may still apply.

 However, it is important to note that these degrees do not provide graduates with the necessary qualification to be eligible for membership with the AASW and practice as a social worker.